Are you OK with cookies?

 If there are no current vacancies at the prison you’re interested in, you can register your interest (opens in a new tab) and we’ll let you know when positions become available.

-You’ll need your National Insurance number to apply.
+You will need your National Insurance number to apply.
 The application is very quick and should only take you about 10 minutes.

-When applying, you can choose if you want to be assessed for an operational support grade (OSG) role at the same time (in case you’re not successful in becoming a prison officer right now).
+When applying, you can choose if you want to be considered for an operational support grade (OSG) role at the same time (in case you’re not successful in becoming a prison officer right now).
 Learn more about our ‘Aspire programme‘ (opens in a new tab).

-Complete the online test
+Complete the online tests

 Join an online assessment centre